hotdaamn/asuswrt-merlin-wiki/Custom-config-files.md

 The services executed by the router such as _minidlna_ or _dnsmasq_ relies on dynamically-generated config files.
 There are various methods through which you can interact with these config scripts to customize them.

+### Enabling support for custom configs ###
+Starting with 378.50, this functionality is disabled by default.
+To enable it, go to Administration -> System, then enable it under the JFFS section.

+If you accidentally lock yourself out of your router due to a bugged custom config, a factory default reset will let you regain access to your router

 ### Replacing or appending content to config files ###
 You can append content to various configuration files that are created by the firmware, or even completely replace them with custom config files you have created.
 Those config override files must be stored in _/jffs/configs/_.
 To have a config file appended to the one created by the firmware, simply add _".add"_ at the end of the filename taken from the list below.
 For example:
 ```